Spread the love

 - Be Refreshing.
 When you’re out conversing socially, never pretend to know what you don’t.
 It’s considered smart to admit what you don’t know, and even sexy when you seek to know more about what you don’t know.

 - Lay Off The Hunt.
-Stop trying to figure out where you can go and meet the man/woman of your dreams.
-When it’s your time or turn, it can and will happen anywhere…at the gas pump…train stop or in a waiting room.
+Stop trying to stress over where you can go and meet the man/woman of your dreams.
+When it’s your time or turn, it can and will happen anywhere…at the gas pump…train stop, or in a waiting room.
 Just stay in the lookout position.
 In other words, don’t go looking for love, when it’s your turn, love will find you.
-Remember, the look of hunger is a chase-away.
+Remember, the look of hunger is a chase away.

 - Check Your Etiquette.
 Never assume if you receive an invitation of any kind that does not specify you and a guest, weddings or otherwise, that you may automatically bring one or more guests.
 PHONE FIRST to be sure.
 To ignore this social grace is considered rude and an imposition to your host.
 It could leave others with an unfavorable impression of you and lessen your chance of ever being invited again.

 - Practice Your Focus Face.
 Be careful not to let your eyes wander from a person’s face when they are talking directly to you.
 It can be offensive and a serious indicator that you don’t find the person interesting enough to pay attention to.
 One way to be really conscious of this is to imagine it happening to you.

 - Take Your Tongue Monitor.
 Never make unfavorable comments or repeat a negative rumor about someone in mixed company.
 If you expect to be considered a class act, you must keep watch over what you say.
 You really are judged by the quality of the words that come out of your mouth.
 Keep this in mind no matter where you are.